Information compiled by Esther O’Moore Donohoe and Chris Jones

 Be prepared for a long walk regardless of how you plan to get to the Phoenix Park.
 Wear suitable footwear and bring waterproof clothing.

-A normal Sunday service will be in place with diversions.
+A normal Sunday service will be in place with additional departures and diversions affecting a quarter of all routes.
 Details here.

-The hubs will operate from the following locations (subject to change):
+The hubs will operate from the following locations (subject to change).
+Click on the hub name to see the route.

 Airlink will operate on Saturday and Sunday but diversions will be in place so allow extra time.